glacials/twos.dev/src/cold/filters.md

 ---
-date: 2023-11-03
+date: 2024-04-12
 filename: filters.html
-preview: Interesting solutions to the Fermi Paradox.
-type: draft
+type: post
 ---

-TODO: Remove all the "maybes" and just use present tense.

-TODO: Rename article "Wholesome Great Filters"?

-# Unpopular Great Filters
+# Wholesome Great Filters

 The Fermi paradox is the idea that based on the number of stars in the universe, each's probability of each having a habitable planet,